 The structural system is steel framed with concrete composite floor design.
 The exterior and will be clad in brick veneer with metal stud back-up.

 The MEP systems include a high-efficiency VRF HVAC system, as well as a DOAS (Dedicated Outdoor Air System) to provide ventilation.
 The building will be 100% backed up by an emergency generator.
 A high-efficiency central domestic water plant will feed the building.

 King of Prussia Mall, PA

-AEC, Inc. recently completed three retail stores located in the new connector link that unites The Court and The Plaza at The King of Prussia Mall.
+AEC, Inc. completed three retail stores located in the new connector link that unites The Court and The Plaza at The King of Prussia Mall.

 Mitchell Gold + Bob Williams Home Furnishings required structural, mechanical, electrical, plumbing and fire protection engineering for the new two-story 15,400 square foot retail space.
 The structural engineering included a new elevator and ornamental stair to join level 1 and 2.

 The Gap required similar structural engineering for the two-story 11,600 square foot retail space with elevator and communication stair.
 G-Star Raw, a specialty denim retail store, required fit-out including mechanical, electrical, plumbing and fire protection engineering in the 2,200 square foot space.

 UNIVERSAL HEALTH SERVICES